 Alternatively, if you have a larger vehicle, you can continue down the A894 and then turn onto the A837, following the shore of Loch Assynt until you reach Lochinver.
 From Lochinver, you can take the B869 road to Achmelvich, which is more manageable and only a short section.

 If you like fishing, then you are now in the perfect location.
 Local fishing expert Stewart has been fishing in the Assynt area for over four decades, and he now leads fly fishing tours in the area.
 These are great for experienced fishers to beginners, and fun for families.
-Definitely book in advance – full information on his website, Assynt Fly Fishing.
+We really enjoyed our tour with him.
+You’ll definitely book in advance.
+Full information on his website, Assynt Fly Fishing.

-I’m going to suggest you spend the night on the peninsula, there are two nice campsites by the beach at Achmelvich Bay and Clachtoll Beach, both of which offer stunning white sand and turquoise waters.
+I’m going to suggest you spend the night on the peninsula.
+There are two nice campsites by the beach at Achmelvich Bay and Clachtoll Beach, both of which offer gorgeous white sand and turquoise waters.
 We think these are two of the most beautiful NC500 campsites!

 There are also walking trails throughout the area.
 As mentioned above, the road around the south of the peninsula from Lochinver is easier to drive, so if you are pulling a caravan you will definitely want to come in that way.